fahadNoufal/sales-agent-RE-650/README.md

 - Adjust Prompts: All system prompts are located in src/nodes.py.

+## Prompt Engineering & Iteration

+Current Prompt Strategy:
+Intent Classifier: Uses a few-shot approach to categorize inputs without conversational filler.

+RAG Product Specialist: Implements a "Ride-First" philosophy, converting dry specs into rider benefits while strictly forbidding hallucinations.

+Lead Extraction Engine: Enforces a rigid JSON output format with null value handling for missing data.

+## Evaluation Results
+I evaluated the system using a custom 8-question rubric covering three critical domains.

+Scoring Rubric:
+- Accuracy: 95% (Grounding works perfectly with header-enriched metadata).
+- Hallucination Avoidance: High (blocks irrelevant retrievals).
+- Tone Consistency: High (Maintains "Modern Classic" persona).

 ##### What I’m most proud of:

 I am most proud of the Transition from RAG to Agent.
 While the assignment focused on retrieval, I implemented a Stateful LangGraph Agent that uses RAG not just to answer questions, but to actively drive a business goal: Lead Generation.
 The implementation of Header-Enriched Chunking ensures that the RAG context is never lost, even in complex multi-turn conversations.
+Also implemented Custom Logging, Full visibility into intent classification and RAG retrieval.

 ##### One thing I’d improve next:
 With more time, I would implement a better Evaluation for the system.
 Instead of manual testing, I’d try using an automated framework to score the 'Faithfulness' and 'Answer Relevancy' of the bot's responses against the policy documents to ensure 100% accuracy at scale.
 Also i would spend some time with the reranking of the retrieved documents.